mesonbuild/meson/docs/markdown/IDE-integration.md

 ## Tests

-Compilation and unit tests are done as usual by running the `ninja` and `ninja test` commands.
+Compilation and unit tests are done as usual by running the `meson compile` and `meson test` commands.
 A JSON formatted result log can be found in `workspace/project/builddir/meson-logs/testlog.json`.

 When these tests fail, the user probably wants to run the failing test in a